19-year-old dangling from tallest bridge in California rescued

-(FOX40.COM) — A 19-year-old was rescued after becoming stuck hanging from the Foresthill Bridge Monday, the Placer County Sheriff’s Office said.
+(KTXL) – A 19-year-old was rescued after becoming stuck hanging from the tallest bridge in California on Monday, the Placer County Sheriff’s Office said.

-According to the sheriff’s office, the department received a call about the teenager “dangling from a rope” off the bridge around 6:30 p.m.
+According to the sheriff’s office, the department received a call about the teenager “dangling from a rope” off the Foresthill Bridge around 6:30 p.m.

 The sheriff’s office said the teen and his 17-year-old friend were filming a video of him swinging from the underside of the bridge when the equipment failed, leaving him hanging about 30 feet from the underside of the catwalk.